Can I use flaked salt for pickling?

 Can I use burpless cucumbers for pickling?

 Burpless cucumbers are not recommended for use in fermented pickles.
-This is because at their normal mature size, they produce an enzyme that causes the pickles to soften during fermentation.
+This is because, at their normal mature size, they produce an enzyme that causes the pickles to soften during fermentation.
 However, if smaller burpless cucumbers (those with small seed) are used, they may be suitable for making fresh pack pickles.
+The skins on burpless cucumbers may be tough.

 I have an old recipe that calls for adding a grape leaf to each jar of pickles.
 Why?

-This reaction may be due to iron, tin or aluminum in your cooking pot, water or water pipes reacting with the pigments in the garlic.
+This reaction may be due to iron, tin, or aluminum in your cooking pot, water, or water pipes reacting with the garlic’s pigments.
 Or, the garlic may naturally have more bluish pigment, and it is more evident after pickling.
 Immature bulbs should be cured two to four weeks at 70 ° F. The pickles are safe to eat.

 Why are my pickles turning cloudy?